The Five Precepts

 “Abandon false speech.”

 I avoid taking refuge in the lie of dualism.
 Ever advancing toward less manipulative, self-protective, deceptive speech, I refrain from using my speech for rationalizing neurotic views and behavior.
 I refrain from all bigoted, sectarian, racist, sexist, judgmental, and arrogant speech that condemns others.
 I avoid harsh speech, gossip and useless chatter.
 I develop increasing capacity for deep listening and authentic communication.
+I train my speech and emotions in order to use speech with non-violence, empathy, sensitivity and kindness.
+I use kind speech to set appropriate boundaries and respect others’ boundaries in calmness and clarity.
 I respect confidentiality and respect the disclosures of others.
 I refrain from offering unsolicited advice.
-I recognize that withholding can be a misuse of speech.
-I speak up to prevent others from being harmed by racism, sexism and other forms of domination.
+I recognize that silence or withholding can be a misuse of speech.
+I speak up to prevent others from being harmed by racism, sexism, abuse and other forms of domination.

 5. Avoiding loss of awareness